-Identity theft occurs when a thief steals your personal information to commit fraud or other crimes like applying for credit, filing taxes, or getting medical services.
+Identity theft occurs when a thief steals your personal information to commit fraud or other crimes like applying for credit, filing taxes or getting medical services.
 Acts like these can damage your credit status and cost you time and money to restore your good name.
-If you are one of the 143 million American consumers that had their sensitive personal information exposed in 2017 as a result of a data breach at Equifax, there are steps you can take a proactive stance to protect your personal information from being misused.
+Warning signs of identity theft include:

-Take precautions to protect your personal information.
-Don’t carelessly give out your Social Security number, bank account numbers, credit card numbers, PINs, usernames, passwords or other items that should remain confidential.
-If someone contacts you asking for such information, be very skeptical.
-Thieves frequently use phishing emails to attempt to steal your information which often look official but legitimate companies will rarely ask for your personal information in this manner.
+Value and protect your information.
+Don’t give out your Social Security number, bank account numbers, credit card numbers, PINs, usernames, passwords or other items that should remain confidential.

 Signs of Identity Theft

 About 10 million Americans have their personal information compromised each year.
 Know the signs of identity theft.

 If someone has used your personal information to open new accounts, make purchases or get a tax refund, report it immediately to IdentityTheft.gov to create your Identity Theft Report and a personal recovery plan based on your situation.

 Find out more about the voluntary identity fraud protection services available to University employees and students.